Published Date: 03/28/22

 6. You do not have to do it at night.
 Make your baby’s nap time your playtime.

-Pregnancy and childbirth bring with them a lot of physical changes.
-These changes can affect, among other things, your sex life.
-Most doctors recommend waiting about 4 to 6 weeks before resuming sexual intercourse after delivery.
-This time will allow your body to heal from the pressures of pregnancy and childbirth.
-However, the decision to resume having sex is a very personal one, so every couple must communicate first and address each other’s concerns.
+Most doctors recommend waiting about 4 to 6 weeks and until you stop bleeding before resuming sexual intercourse after delivery.
+This time will allow your body to heal from pregnancy and childbirth.

 The decision of being ready is a very personal one, so every couple must communicate and address each other’s concerns.